projectdiscovery/nuclei-templates/CONTRIBUTING.md

 - Avoid submitting templates with weak matchers.
 For example: Adding GET/POST data as the matchers in the template, as it can result in false positive results on few hosts
 - Don’t make unnecessary changes to the existing templates like adding more requests to the templates when the existing requests or paths are good enough to verify that the bug exists
 - Try to keep the requests per template as low as possible

+**Best Practices**

+- Make sure to add the template in the appropriate directory.
+- Add part with the matchers.
+For example if the matcher is in response body add `part:` body
+- Use `cmd` variable for RCE templates so that they are unified throughout the repo
+- Use `{{username}}` and `{{password}}` variables in all authenticated templates
+- Use `{{token}}` variable in all the template that deals with keys or tokens
+- If there are more than 1 template for a tech create a separate folder for it
+- Don't share any vulnerable URL publicly on Github or Discord channel.
+- We should only upload a web shell as a last resort to validate the vulnerability, and if we do upload a file, make sure the file name is random(`{{randstr}}`)

 ### **Submitting a PR**